 The Rohingya are an ethnic minority group historically concentrated in the Rakhine state of Myanmar.
 In August of 2017, the Myanmar military carried out operations in Rakhine, committing mass killings and alleged war crimes.
 Nearly one million Rohingyas who survived the offensive remain in camps in Bangladesh.

-On Monday, the United Nations issued report accusing the military of committing atrocities and calling for military leaders to face genocide charges.
+On Monday, the United Nations issued a report accusing the military of committing atrocities and calling for military leaders to face genocide charges.

 Without better education opportunities, Beigbeder said he fears the children will face irreparable setbacks.